lunduniversity/scalades/README.md

 The basic design principles are currently under exploration and there are currently three alternative design proposals for discussion:

-* [*Design 1*](https://github.com/lunduniversity/scalades/tree/main/design1/src/main/scala/scalades): the bare minimum OO design; many things left for
+* [*Design 1*](https://github.com/lunduniversity/scalades/tree/main/design1/src/main/scala/scalades): the bare minimum OO design; many things left for the user
 * [*Design 2*](https://github.com/lunduniversity/scalades/tree/main/design2/src/main/scala/scalades): processes now has both a receive method and a send method and the event handling in the simulation framework is less exposed
 * [*Design 3*](https://github.com/lunduniversity/scalades/tree/main/design3/src/main/scala/scalades): processes now has some FP-stuff; there is a signal type parameter and an abstract type State to model state transitions

-## TODO + questions
+## Questions

-* add Logger trait with plugins for screen and file logging
-* add Sampler in MM1 example to measure e.g. queue length
-* add more examples

 * should time be a Double or BigDecimal?
 Floating-point numbers are strange when comparing with >= etc...
 But BigDecimal is perhaps too slow
 * is the optimization of using opaque type Time instead of a simple case class worth it?